Search

 Diet & Texture Modification

-• Use of texture-modified diets (pureed, soft, thickened liquids) is standard to reduce risk of aspiration.
+• Use texture-modified diets (pureed, soft, thickened liquids) to reduce aspiration risk

-• Universal systems like IDDSI (International Dysphagia Diet Standardisation Initiative) help standardise textures and thickness.
+• Universal systems like IDDSI help standardise textures and thickness.
+Wikipedia

 Compensatory & Rehabilitation Techniques